 Ingredients

-- 1/2 cup homemade mayo - see link to my recipe above - or preferred mayo
+- 1/2 cup homemade mayo or store bought paleo mayo

 - 1/4 tsp fine grain sea salt